 - 1.6 The following policy changes are proposed: - The removal of the Means Test for all recommended works that have a value of less than £5,000.
 This represents approximately 30% of total applications.
 (Chapter 6, p11, para 6.1). - For cases, confirmed by a health or social care specialist, where urgent adaptations are required, certain 'emergency' works to be fast tracked through the system and a 'means' test not applied (Chapter 6, p13, para 6.2.5). - The introduction of additional discretionary assistance up to £5000 per property by broadening the scope of work that can be covered by a Disabled Facilities Grant to include works to alleviate hazards linked to excess cold and falls or other significant hazards that would prevent the grant proceeding.
 (Chapter 6,p14 para 6.3). - To provide discretionary assistance in the form of a 'top up' loan of a maximum of £10,000 where a maximum mandatory Disabled Facilities Grant of £30,000 has been awarded but there is still shortfall on the actual cost of the eligible works.
-This will be interest free and means tested (Chapter 6, p13, para 6.2.6).
+This will be interest free and means tested (Chapter 6, p13, para 6.2.6). - Under certain circumstances, works not normally eligible for a Disabled Facilities Grant to be funded.
+For example, facilities to help the carer of the disabled person such as soundproofing, safety rooms or highly specialised bathing equipment (Chapter 6, p13 para 6.2.4).

-- Under certain circumstances, some works not normally eligible for a Disabled Facilities Grant to be funded.
-For example, facilities to help the carer of the disabled person such as soundproofing, safety rooms or highly specialised bathing equipment (Chapter 6, p13 para 6.2.4). - To allow the use of Private Occupational Therapists and trusted assessors for assessments and referrals (Chapter 6, p15, para 6.4). - The agency fee levied against capital works undertaken by the Home Improvement Agency to be increased to 15% (Chapter 6, p11, para 6.1). - Within the separate policy area to improve the thermal efficiency of private sector homes, the Council will work with other partners to undertake further work to increase customer access to external funding opportunities for energy efficiency measures (Chapter 9, p20,para 9.1-9.3).
+- To allow the use of Private Occupational Therapists and trusted assessors for assessments and referrals (Chapter 6, p15, para 6.4). - The agency fee levied against capital works undertaken by the Home Improvement Agency to be increased to 15% (Chapter 6, p11, para 6.1). - Within the separate policy area to improve the thermal efficiency of private sector homes, the Council will work with other partners to undertake further work to increase customer access to external funding opportunities for energy efficiency measures (Chapter 9, p20,para 9.1-9.3). - 1.5 The revised policy is attached at Annex 1.
+It has now been subject to formal consultation and only one response was received.
+This sought clarification on aspects of the policy.
+It did not raise any issues that warranted any changes to be made to the proposed policy wording.
+The policy can therefore be formally adopted.